LogtalkDotOrg/logtalk3/ports/NOTES.md

 The `loader.lgt` file loads all ports.

-HTML documentation for each port can be found on the `docs` directory (open the `docs/index.html` file with your web browser).
+HTML documentation for each port can be found in the `docs` directory (open the `docs/index.html` file with your web browser).
 The documentation for these tools can be regenerated using the shell scripts `../scripts/update_html_docs.sh` and `../scripts/update_svg_diagrams.sh`.